giovanniboscu/continuous-section-field/technical-white-paper/02_geometry_model.md

 1. **Closed polyline**
    The polygon is closed by CSF.
 Repeating the first vertex is optional.

-2. **Counter-clockwise orientation (CCW)**
+2. Vertices must be ordered CCW ** (CCW)**
-   vertices must be ordered CCW.
    This is a strict requirement for consistent Green/shoelace sign conventions in area and inertia computation.
 See "One-polygon encoding (@cell)" for mandatory bridge rules and validity constraints of inner-loop single-polygon encoding.

 3. **No self-intersection**